ODawson-Git/DDS/README.md

 # AFK on core's toolkit
 Utility AutoHotKey script for Dungeon Defenders Awakened.
 <sub>The script reads colors on screen to know current game phase and hero being played, tell me your screen resolution if you're having issues.
 Only support main monitor for now on multiple monitors setups.</sub>

+## Usage
+Requires [AutoHotKey](https://www.autohotkey.com/download/ahk-install.exe) to run.
+Simply open DDS.ahk the script, it will generate a config file.
+Open DDA and reload the script if required

+<sub>In the config all timings are in milliseconds and changes only take effect when the script is reloaded</sub>

 ## Keybinds
 **Ctrl+Del**: Kills the script